Random walks on Baumslag-Solitar groups: Identification of the Poisson--Furstenberg boundary

-For the convergence claimed in the first factor we can use the strong law of large numbers, for the one claimed in the second factor the Borel--Cantelli Lemma.
-Indeed, let us write $Q_{k}$ for the quotient $\frac{1}{k}\cdot\ln(1+|B_{X_{k}}|)$.
-In order to show that $Q_{k}\to 0$ a.\,s., recall that $\ln(1+|B_{X_{1}}|)$ has finite first moment.
-So, for every $\varepsilon>0$ we may estimate
+The convergence claimed in the first factor follows from the strong law of large numbers, the one claimed in the second factor from the Borel--Cantelli lemma.
+Indeed, let $Q_{k}:=\frac{1}{k}\cdot\ln(1+|B_{X_{k}}|)$.
+In order to show that $Q_{k}$ converges a.\,s.~to $0$, recall that $\ln(1+|B_{X_{1}}|)$ has finite first moment.
+For every $\varepsilon>0$ we may thus estimate